15 Things We All Say Without Thinking (and What They Really Mean)

 Envato Elements

-This seemingly straightforward phrase can often signal a desire to protect oneself from vulnerability or emotional discomfort.
-It might indicate a fear of judgement, a reluctance to confront difficult emotions, or a need for personal space and time to process.
+This seemingly straightforward phrase is a massive “keep out” sign.
+It signals a desire to protect oneself from vulnerability or emotional discomfort.
+It might indicate a fear of being judged or a reluctance to confront difficult emotions that we haven’t quite sorted out yet.
+What it really means is, “I’m currently drowning in this and I don’t have the energy to explain the water to you.”

 8. “I’m not the best at expressing my feelings.”